tanqiya/tp/docs/UserGuide.md

 #### Exporting contacts: `export`

-The `export` command will help you to export the current set of customer contact data in the application.
+The `export` command will help you to export selected customer contact data in the application.

 You can issue this command by either typing it into the CLI (`export`), or going to the menu bar at the top and selecting `File -> Export`.
 Note that there is a crucial difference here: